compwiz32/website/content/contact.md

 ---
 layout: contact
-title: Reach out and say, Hi!
+title: Get in Touch
 image: '/images/Tin-Can-Messaging.jpg'
 ---

-- Do you have questions?
-- Looking for more information on a topic?
-- Want to learn more about an upcoming PowerShell event?

-Send me a message!
-I will do my best to respond as quickly as possible.
+Have questions about something I wrote?
+Want to know about an upcoming PowerShell event?
+Send me a message and I'll do my best to respond.

-Please be aware that I receive an overwhelming amount of requests for code help with individuals' scripts.
-Although I appreciate your interest in my support, my resources are limited and I usually cannot offer individual code help.
-Just to be clear, I won't write code for you or fix any of your scripts.

-If you need help with coding, I recommend checking out the PowerShell-Help forum.
-The community is full of talented folks who can help with your coding questions.
-You can access the forum via [Discord](https://aka.ms/psdiscord) or [Slack](https://aka.ms/psslack).

-The forum is invite only, but all you need to do is follow one of the links I posted above and you will be immediately invited into the forum.
-Once you're in, you can find the #powershell-help channel on the left-hand side.
-It's the first one listed.
+About code help: I get a lot of requests for help debugging scripts or writing custom code.
+I wish I could help everyone individually, but between work, family, and community stuff, I just don't have the bandwidth.
+If you need coding help, check out the PowerShell-Help forum.
+It's a solid community where people actually work through problems together.
+You can join via [Discord](https://aka.ms/psdiscord) or [Slack](https://aka.ms/psslack) — the links get you in immediately.
+Look for the _powershell-help_ channel.

+The reality is the _powershell-help_ forum will get better, faster help than waiting on me.
+Most people get answers to their questions in under 15 minutes.